TheHive-Project/docs/docs/thehive/installation-and-configuration/architecture/3_nodes_cluster.md

   }
 }

+alpakka.s3.path-style-access = force
+```

 `us-east-1` is the default region if none has been specified in MinIO configuration.
 In this case, this parameter is optional.
-```

 Each TheHive server can connect to one MinIO server.